 Trip cancellation/interruption/delay coverage

 Credit cards offer various levels of coverage for trip cancellations, interruptions and delays.
+These coverages may or may not help you out during winter storms.

 The kind of coverage generally offered by card issuers, as well as stand-alone travel insurance policies, is what the industry calls “named peril” coverage, says Damian Tysdal, founder of Travel Insurance Review.
 This means that the policy will list all the reasons for cancellation that it covers.